FHIR CI-Build

 This expression returns components that have a code that is a member of the observation-vitalsignresult valueset.

-If the Codings are from different code systems, the relationships between the code systems must be well-defined or the return value is an empty value.
+If the Codings are from different code systems, the relationships between the code systems must be well-defined or the return value is empty.

 When the source or given elements are CodeableConcepts, returns true if any Coding in the source or given elements is equivalent to or subsumes the given code.